-The East African safari generally caters to luxury tourists who have a quick vacation and decide to pre-book a packaged all-inclusive trip without thinking too much about the cost.
-The industry is not normally well-suited to long-term travelers on a tight budget.
+The industry is not normally well suited to long-term travelers on a tight budget.
+The East African safari generally caters to luxury tourists who want a quick vacation and decide to pre-book an all-inclusive package trip without thinking too much about the cost.
 There are several ways, though, to save money on an African safari.
 Just be prepared to spend at least a few hundred USD.
 Of course, it all depends on your personal choices.